 Our bylaws provide the manner in which stockholders may give notice of business and director nominations to be brought before an annual meeting.
 In order for an item to be properly brought before the meeting by a stockholder, the stockholder must be a holder of record at the time of the giving of notice and must be entitled to vote at the annual meeting.
 The item to be brought before the meeting must be a proper subject for stockholder action, and the stockholder must have given timely advance written notice of the item.
 For notice to be timely, it must be delivered to, or mailed and received at, our principal office at least 90 days but not more than 120 days prior to the first anniversary of the prior year's annual meeting date.
 Accordingly, for the 2019 Annual Meeting of stockholders, notice will have to be delivered or received by us no earlier than January 15, 2019 or later than February 14, 2019.
-If, however, the scheduled annual meeting date differs from such anniversary date by more than 30 days, then notice of an item to be brought before the annual meeting may be timely if it is delivered or received not earlier than the close of business on the 120th day and not later than the close of business on the later of the 90th day prior to the date of the annual meeting or, if less than 100 days' prior notice of such meeting was mailed to stockholders or the day on which the notice of such meeting was mailed to stockholders or the day on which the information required by the provisions of our bylaws dealing with stockholder proposals and nominations of directors.
+If, however, the scheduled annual meeting date differs from such anniversary date by more than 30 days, then notice of an item to be brought before the annual meeting may be timely if it is delivered or received not earlier than the close of business on the later of the 90th day prior to the date of the annual meeting or, if less than 100 days' prior notice or public disclosure of the scheduled meeting date is given or made, the 10th day following the earlier of the day on which the notice of such meeting was mailed to stockholders or the day on which such public disclosure was made.
+The notice must set forth the information required by the provisions of our bylaws dealing with stockholder proposals and nominations of directors.
 All notices should be directed to John C. Ivascu, Secretary, Forum Energy Technologies, Inc., 920 Memorial City Way, Suite 1000, Houston, Texas 77024.